Compass/compass-growl/Readme.md

 # Compass Growl plugin

 ## Warning: this installs `sass 3.1.0.alpha` and `compass 0.11.1`.
-This will not work in an version of compass < 0.11.beta.3!
+This will not work in any version of compass < 0.11.beta.3!

 ## Usage